Skip to content

 const count = dataFeed.getActiveSubscriptions()

-• debugChannels() logs active channel keys and handlers
+• debugChannels() logs active channel details when debug is enabled.